MicrosoftDocs/win32/desktop-src/search/understanding-language-resource-components.md

 ---
-Description: 'Language resources consist of word breakers and stemmers that extend index building and querying capabilities to new languages and locales.' ms.assetid: '7963805e-e279-42cf-ba95-f81a7de8e68e'
+Description: Language resources consist of word breakers and stemmers that extend index building and querying capabilities to new languages and locales. ms.assetid: 7963805e-e279-42cf-ba95-f81a7de8e68e
-title: Understanding Language Resource Components
+title: Understanding Language Resource Components ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Understanding Language Resource Components

 Language resources consist of word breakers and stemmers that extend index building and querying capabilities to new languages and locales.
 Word breakers are used during both index creation and querying.
 Stemmers are used only for querying.
-Windows Search uses language resource DLLs to bind to [**IWordBreaker**](-search-iwordbreaker.md) and [**IStemmer**](-search-istemmer.md) implementations for a specific language locale.
+Windows Search uses language resource DLLs to bind to [**IWordBreaker**](/windows/win32/Indexsrv/nn-indexsrv-iwordbreaker?branch=master) and [**IStemmer**](/windows/win32/Indexsrv/nn-indexsrv-istemmer?branch=master) implementations for a specific language locale.

 This topic is organized as follows: